konabos/Next.js-Starter-kit-using-GraphQL-and-Sitecore-Content-Hub-Content-as-a-Service/README.md

 - yarn lint
 - yarn test

+## Next Steps
+Next steps include:
+- Creating a Content Model on Sitecore Content Hub for a simple website
+- Modify the Starter code to render the website pages
+- Provide Content Model exports to spin up in a new Content Hub Instance

 ## Learn More
 To learn more about Next.js, take a look at the following resources:
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.